thedevcaptain/interfejs/README.md

 #### API Key

-Since it may be tedious to authorize the API with oAuth2, you can still specify an API Key linked to a Google project.
+Since it may be tedious to authenticate the API with oAuth2, you can still specify an API Key linked to a Google project.

-This authorization method makes accessible the published Google spreadsheets only, so before using it make sure your sheet is public.
+This authentication method makes accessible the published Google spreadsheets only, so before using it make sure your sheet is public.

 ## Features